-The recipe for this is easy, and just something I came up with this morning.
+The recipe for this is easy, and perfect for Tea, Breakfast or Brunch!

 Pink Piccadilly Plum Tarts